Peng Shuai: Career

-2001–2004: Debut on the ITF Circuit
+2001–2004: Debut on the ITF circuit

 In June 2001, the 15-year-old Peng won her first singles title at Baotou, a $10k tournament, defeating countrywoman Sun Tiantian in the semifinal.
 In October, she debuted on the WTA Tour at Shanghai as a wildcard.

 In February 2002, Peng won her third $10k singles title.
 The following week, she extended her winning streak to twelve and reached the final of a $25k tournament at New Delhi before losing the championship match to Eva Birnerová.
 Further success proved elusive, and she took nearly seven months off from competition at singles events, ending the year with a world ranking of 358.

 In 2003, she won her first $25k title at Jackson, Mississippi and her first $50k event at Changsha, improving her year-end ranking to 226.

 In 2004, she won her first $75k tournament at Dothan, Alabama.
 She rose up to No. 107 in the rankings and gained her direct entry into her first Grand Slam main draw at Wimbledon.
 She was defeated there by 14th seed Silvia Farina Elia.
 Peng reached her first WTA Tour quarterfinal at Cincinnati in August, where she lost to second seed Vera Zvonareva.
 By the end of 2004, Peng had won her eighth ITF singles title at Shenzhen-2.
 She ended the year ranking 73 in the world and was able to focus solely on WTA events thereafter.

 2005–2007: Solo

-In mid-2000s, Peng decided to "fly solo" and no longer give over half of her earnings to the state training program.
+In the mid-2000s, Peng decided to "fly solo" and no longer give over half of her earnings to the state training program.
 She and three other Chinese players broke out of the state's control by effectively threatening to stop playing.

-At the Australian Open, Peng won her first Grand Slam singles match, defeating Maria Elena Camerin before being overcome by Venus Williams in the second round.
+At the Australian Open, Peng won her first major singles match, defeating Maria Elena Camerin before being overcome by Venus Williams in the second round.
 In September 2005, she reached two further WTA quarterfinals at Beijing and Guangzhou, ultimately finishing the year ranking 37th.

-In 2006, Peng lost her first-round ties at the Australian Open, withdrew from subsequent tournaments, and dropped out of the top 60 after losing at Indian Wells and Miami.
-At Wimbledon, however, she reached the third round of a Grand Slam for the first time, defeating 20th seed Shahar Pe'er before losing to 16th seed Flavia Pennetta.
+In 2006, Peng lost her first-round ties at the Australian Open, withdrew from subsequent tournaments, and dropped out of the top 60, after losing at Indian Wells and Miami.
+At Wimbledon, however, she reached the third round of a major for the first time, defeating 20th seed Shahar Pe'er before losing to 16th seed Flavia Pennetta.
 She reached the semifinals of the China Open and represented her country for the first time in her Fed Cup career, winning both her ties against Indonesia.

 In 2007, Peng failed to get past the second round of the Australian Open and the first round of the US Open but reached the semifinals of the Tier-III Pattaya Open, losing to Sybille Bammer.
 At the China Open, Peng beat former world No. 1 and five-time Grand Slam champion Martina Hingis in the final match of Hingis's professional career.
 She finished the year with a 26–21 record in singles, a doubles title in Guangzhou with Yan Zi, and one top-ten win against Amélie Mauresmo.